thoughtspot/thoughtspot_rest_api_v1_python/README.md

 The example script `examples/trusted_authentication_with_authorization.py` shows how to combine various metadata and CRUD operations with the request for the trusted authorization login token.

 ## Data and export APIs
 In the V1 REST API, the Liveboard PDF Export endpoint lives under `/export/` while the Liveboard Data and Search Data endpoints which export data in JSON format live in the top level.
+In V2, the Data endpoints live under the `/data/` higher level endpoint.

+Thus the methods are `ts.pinboarddata()` and `ts.searchdata()` on the `TSRestApiV1` class, while the equivalent in V2 for saved Answers is `data_answer_data()`.

 These same features have been relocated in the V2 REST API under `/report/` and `/data/` endpoints.